-A modest mews house in Lancaster Gate, London has undergone a radical transformation into a family home.
+A modest mews house in Lancaster Gate, London, has radically transformed into a family home.
 Neil Dusheiko Architects were asked to turn a former industrial unit housing a clothing showroom into a family home in a Mews behind Hyde Park.

 The L-shaped terrace is located in the Bayswater Conservation Area and occupies a snug corner of a cul-de-sac, historically the coach house quarters to Georgian properties behind.